chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/poisson-distribution-and-exponential-distribution.md

 - to list values: `dpois(x, lambda=5)`
 - to list probabilities for specific counts: `dpois(count, lambda=5)`

-### Relationship between Poisson process and distribution
+### relationship between poisson process and distribution
 The random number of arrivals in a Poisson process with rate `lambda` and an interval of length `t` has a Poisson distribution with mean `lambda * t`.
 - A poisson process with *intensity* or *rate* `lambda` generates mean `lambda * t` expected counts in an interval of length `t`.
 - The actual random number of counts has a Poisson distribution.
 - Times between counts have exponential distributions.
 - In a Poisson process with rate `lambda`, the expected waiting time between arrivals is `1 / lambda`.

-# Exponential Distributions
+# exponential distributions
 Notes:
 - In a Poisson process with rate `lambda`, the probability distribution for the random waiting time between arrivals has an exponential distribution.
 - The random interval between successive counts in a Poisson process with intensity `lambda` has an exponential distribution with mean `1 / lambda`.